Skip to main content

 We do not bundle histology into the procedure fee, as not all clinics routinely send moles for laboratory examination.
 Separating the cost allows transparency and ensures patients understand exactly what they are paying for.

 If a mole appears significantly suspicious, we will not proceed with private removal.
 Instead, we will explain our concerns and arrange referral through the appropriate NHS urgent skin cancer pathway.
-This ensures you receive the right level of specialist assessment and care.

 Photographs can help guide next steps but cannot diagnose or exclude skin cancer.
 Photo assessment allows us to advise whether an in-person appointment is appropriate and, in some cases, to provide an estimated cost for removal.

+Please send one clear close-up image of the mole and one photo taken from further away to show its location.
 Good natural light and sharp focus are important.
 If the mole is hard to reach, asking someone else to take the photo can help.

 No. It is not possible to diagnose or exclude skin cancer from photographs alone.
 If there is any concern, we will advise appropriate in-person assessment or NHS referral, but submitting photographs to us does not constitute a remote medical consultation.